 There is no one brighter.
 Six time published author, speaker, and essential oil and hormone balance Queen.
 Mariza’s smile lights up a room.
 She makes it a regular habit to train 40,000-50,000 people in huge stadiums on how to balance their hormones with essential oils.

 She is the master of using essential oils as a vehicle to change the world.
-Her newest book, The Essential Oils Hormone Solution, is another must-read for women everywhere.
+Her newest book, The Essential Oils Hormone Solution, is another great for women everywhere.
 Her spicy and loving vibe is one that you’ll be attracted to for sure.

 Jessica Alba, Pitbull, Enrique Iglesias, Julio Iglesias, Salma Hayek, Cameron Dias.
 All Latinos that I look up to and there are so many more!

 So we do this, “si se puede”, like the farm workers of America, it’s been ingrained in our DNA.
 The will to be better, to fight through.
-For me, this is where my passion for castor oil packs ignited.
+For me, this is where my passion for Castor Oil Packs ignited.
 I know I wouldn’t be where I am today if it weren’t for my roots.
 I worry not for Hispanics that have these digestive problems because I know they will own the struggle, and figure out a way to be grateful with the grind and get better.

 So, let’s celebrate the incredible Hispanic heritage, that brings us chihuahuas, tacos, burritos, and Jane the Virgin!